Skip to content

 Microscopy

-It is true that Robert Hooke had used a compound microscope in 18th century, but these were incapable of good performance, due to defects such as chromatic and spherical aberration inherent in their basic design.
+It is true that Robert Hooke had used a compound microscope in the 18th century, but these were incapable of good performance, due to defects such as chromatic and spherical aberration inherent in their basic design.
 During the 18th century these defects were gradually overcome by the following refinements :

 (1) corrected complex eyepiece and objective lenses,